 Choosing the right internet speed for your home

-The internet speed you need depends on the amount of devices you’ll have connected to the internet and the types of internet activities taking place in your home.
+The internet speed you need depends on how many devices you’ll have connected to the internet and the types of internet activities in your home.
 If it’s just you, you can get away with much less bandwidth than a family of five who each have multiple devices.
 Also, keep internet activities in mind.
-Gaming and streaming require more bandwidth than web browsing, so if you and others in your household are participating in bandwidth-heavy activities, opt for a faster plan.
+Gaming and streaming require more bandwidth than web browsing, so if you and others in your household participate in bandwidth-heavy activities, opt for a faster plan.

 Understanding Wi-Fi speeds

-Take a look at the image below outlining the internet speed required for common internet activities.
-Keep in mind that these speeds are reflective of one person doing one activity at a time, so if you have a family of four simultaneously using the internet at once, you need a plan that can support this.
+Take a look at the image below that outlines the internet speed required for common internet activities.
+Keep in mind that these speeds reflect one person doing one activity at a time.

 Choosing the right equipment

 Another factor to consider in establishing a reliable home network is choosing the right equipment.
-If you use your own equipment instead of renting from your provider, there are many options to pick from, just make sure the device you choose is compatible with your provider.
+If you use your own equipment instead of renting from your provider, make sure the device you choose is compatible with your provider.

 Explore the best routers of 2024.